matt-negrin/CitiBikeNYC/README.md

 (3) clean2.R
 (4) clean3.R

 Before running load.R, open load.R and alter the working directory (setwd) in the first line so that it makes sense for your machine.
-I also recommend manually create a Citibike folder in your chosen working directory, with 'data' and 'images' subfolders.
+I also recommend manually creating a Citibike folder in your chosen working directory, with 'data' and 'images' subfolders.
 With these changes, you should be ready to go.